mvysny/mvysny.github.io/_posts/2021-3-15-best-cheap-tablet-netflix.md

 Netflix supports Full HD, BUT according to [this forums.lenovo.com thread](https://forums.lenovo.com/t5/Lenovo-Android-based-Tablets-and-Phablets/Lenovo-TAB-P11-TB-J606F-NETFLIX-PRIME-VIDEO-WIDEVINE-SUPPORT/m-p/5066473)
 Netflix doesn't support Full HD.
 BUT according to the gigantti.fi page, the tablet is certified for Netflix HD; also according to Antti in the gigantti.fi page review, "Kuva on terävä ja Netflix näkyy myös Full HD-laatuna" which means that the tablet supports Netflix Full-HD.
+Now what?!?

-I'll try it out myself, then I'll let you guys know more.
+I'll try it out myself, then I'll let you guys know.